michael105/rinit/README.md

 Having a tiny init (or another subreaper process) has real and enduring performance advantages, also energy savings)

-Readahead should be implemented by the stages.
+Readahead could be implemented by the stages, but didn't speed up here.
+(Using 'lockfile' from minicore, but with a ssd)

-I'm about to convert the init scripts to C files, and I'm heavily tempted to rule an init language.
+I'm heavily tempted to rule sort of an init language.
+Or something like usable routines for C.
 Atm the kernel's init phase takes most time.
 However, I'd like to have the system ready within <1 second.
 (Ready in the meaning of, the X server is started and ready for input)